Curtis Culwell Center attack: ISIL claim of responsibility

 In addition to the gunman's tweet pledging allegiance to ISIL, the jihadist group claimed responsibility for the attack, stating on its Al Bayan radio station that "two soldiers of the Caliphate executed an attack on an art exhibit in Garland, Texas....
 This exhibit was portraying negative pictures of the Prophet Mohammed."
 It marked the first time ISIL took credit for an attack in the mainland U.S. ISIL promised to launch further attacks in the future.
 There was initially no evidence that ISIL had contact with the perpetrators, and law enforcement groups continued to investigate a possible link.
 Some counterterrorism experts expressed doubts on the legitimacy of those claims, noting that ISIL has in the past claimed responsibility for attacks they actually had no involvement in.
 One U.S. official said the attack was "certainly more than just inspiration" by ISIL.
 A law enforcement official said the attack did "not appear to be a clear-cut case of a lone wolf, nor a pure case of someone directed by others to act"; instead, "it appears to be something in between the two extremes".
 According to Defense Secretary Ashton Carter, the shooting was inspired, but not directed, by ISIL.

 In August 2015, Centcom announced that it had killed Junaid Hussain in a drone strike in Syria, due to his influence in motivating lone wolf-style attacks.
 U.S. officials reportedly had a strong desire to assassinate Hussain, listing him as the third-highest ISIL target on the Pentagon's "kill list" behind Abu Bakr al-Baghdadi and Mohammed Emwazi.

-In December 2017, a Florida Jewish American internet troll, Joshua Ryne Goldberg, was convicted of planning the bombing of a 2015 9/11 memorial event in Kansas City.
+In December 2017, a Jewish-American internet troll, Joshua Ryne Goldberg, from Florida, was convicted of planning the bombing of a 2015 9/11 memorial event in Kansas City.
 In his communications with an FBI informant, Goldberg claimed credit for inspiring the Garland attack.
 Goldberg's fake Twitter persona using the name "Australi Witness" had posted a map of the Curtis Culwell Center and urged any in the area to attack "with your weapons, bombs, or knives".
 News reports about Goldberg's online persona calling for the Garland attack first brought Goldberg to the attention of the FBI.
 The FBI also found that Elton Simpson retweeted a message from Goldberg's Twitter handle on the morning of the attack.